Lockheed U-2: Lockheed proposal

-Johnson's design, named CL-282, was based on the Lockheed XF-104 with long, slender wings and a shortened fuselage.
+Johnson's design, named CL-282, was based on the Lockheed XF-104 with long, thin, slender wings and a shortened fuselage.
 The design was powered by the General Electric J73 engine and took off from a special cart and landed on its belly.
 It could reach an altitude of 73000 ft and had a 1600 mi radius.
 The reconnaissance aircraft was essentially a jet-powered glider.
 In June 1954, the USAF rejected the design in favor of the Bell X-16 and the modified B-57.
 Reasons included the lack of landing gear, use of the J73 engine instead of the more proven Pratt & Whitney J57 used by the competing designs, and not using multiple engines, which the USAF believed to be more reliable.
 General Curtis LeMay of Strategic Air Command (SAC) walked out during a CL-282 presentation, saying that he was not interested in an airplane without wheels or guns.
 Having guns could pose a greater risk of exposing the aircraft during flight, and having missiles could expose it to thermal sensors.